-• Determine the accumulated vacation leave liability on an employee-by-employee basis by multiplying the hours accumulated by the respective employee's current hourly rate; or

-Multiply the total accumulated vacation leave hours by the average hourly rate of all employees.
-(This option is to be used only by those agencies not having an automated system capable of making the calculation on an individual employee basis.)
+- Determine the accumulated vacation leave liability on an employee-by-employee basis by multiplying the hours accumulated by the respective employee's current hourly rate; or - Multiply the total accumulated vacation leave hours by the average hourly rate of all employees.
+(This option is to be used only by those agencies that do not have an automated system capable of making the calculation on an individual employee basis.)

-Once the dollar value of the vacation leave due employees is determined the employer portion of associated payroll related costs (i.e., social security and Medicare taxes) is calculated.
-The sum of the amount payable to employees and the employer share of the related payroll taxes represents Accrued Vacation Leave Payable.
+Once the dollar value of the vacation leave due employees is determined the employer portion of associated payroll related costs is calculated.
+The sum of the amount payable to employees and the employer share of the related payroll costs represents Accrued Vacation Leave Payable.